AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 ## Overview

 Tooltip is a text box that is hidden by default and can be displayed when a point on a chart is hovered.
 Tooltip demonstrates the information that each point contains.
-It may also display some additional information if this is defined by the tooltip settings, which are described in this article.
+It may also display some additional information if this is defined by the tooltip settings.

 ## Default Tooltip

 By default, the tooltip is being shown when a point on a chart is hovered.
 To disable them from showing at all set "false" to the {api:anychart.core.ui.Tooltip#enabled}enabled(){api} method.

 ```
-// disable tooltip for the first series
+// enable tooltip for all series
+chart.tooltip(true);

+// disable tooltip
-var tooltip1 = series1.tooltip();
+var tooltip = series.tooltip();
-tooltip1.enabled(false);
+tooltip.enabled(false);
 ```

 Hover each of the series to see the difference.

 {sample}CS\_Tooltip\_01{sample}

-## Settings Inheritance
+### Basic settings

-One of the most useful and practical features of AnyChart Tooltips is their ability to inherit settings.
-It means that if there are some settings defined for tooltips of a whole chart, the series' tooltips will inherit them and have the same settings.
+**NOTE:** Tooltips inherit settings.
+When settings are defined for tooltips of a whole chart, the series' tooltips  inherit them and have the same settings.
+You can override settings for any series.
-All tooltip settings can be separated in two parts: simple and complex (or complicated).
-Let's first talk about simple ones.

-### Simple settings

-These are settings which can have an only parameter as a value - such text settings like {api:anychart.core.ui.Tooltip#fontColor}fontColor(){api} or {api:anychart.core.ui.Tooltip#fontFace}fontFace(){api}.
+To change font color and font face use {api:anychart.core.ui.Tooltip#fontColor}fontColor(){api} and {api:anychart.core.ui.Tooltip#fontFace}fontFace(){api} methods.

-For example, let's set "gold" color to the {api:anychart.core.ui.Tooltip#fontColor}fontColor(){api} method for the whole chart tooltips and "green" for the same method of one of the series.
+For example, let's set "gold" color to all tooltips and then override it with "green" for one of the series.

 ```
 // settings